What is an Alternative Investment?

 Classification of Alternative Investments

-As mentioned above, alternative investments are usually classified as tangible and intangible investments.
+Alternative investments may be classified as tangible or intangible investments.

 Tangible alternative investments include the following: